Brazil Visa and Passport Requirements

 Entry with children

-All children under 18 years of age, when not accompanied by both parents, must have a valid passport (passport must be valid for at least six months) and, if children are travelling alone or accompanied by a third party, both father and mother must give their children written travel authorisation so they can enter, leave and travel within Brazil.
+All children who are under 18 years of age and who are (also) Brazilian nationals, when not accompanied by both parents, must have a valid passport (passport must be valid for at least six months) and, if children are travelling alone or accompanied by a third party, both father and mother must give their children written travel authorisation so they can enter, leave and travel within Brazil.
+For all foreign children who aren't Brazillian nationals, it is recommended to bring a written travel authorisation by their legal guardians who are not accompanying them.

 Entry with pets